ajskateboarder/wordsmyth/WEB.md

 # Web API

-A queue-based RESTful API which abstracts the complex data collection and processing logic YTStars uses.
+A queue-based RESTful API which abstracts the complex data collection and processing logic Rateboat uses.

 Start the infrastructure with `docker compose`: